ngrunwald/gavagai/README.md

 # gavagai

 Easy to use conversion library between tree-like POJOs or anything else presenting a bean-like interface and Clojure data structures.
-It can be used as a fast, configurable and recursive replacement for core/bean.
+It can be used as a reasonably fast, configurable and recursive replacement for clojure.core/bean.
 It is intended as a tool to easily build a bridge between Clojure and Java when writing wrapper libraries.

 ## Installation